 For one thing, yields on bonds have fallen to record lows, which means that the guaranteed income you are now getting from buying Treasuries is paltry and just barely keeping up with inflation at best.

-If interest rates rise by 3% (what the Federal Reserve is predicting over the next three to four years), then the amount that other investors are willing to pay for that bond must decline.
+If interest rates rise by even just 1 percentage point, then the amount that other investors are willing to pay for that bond must decline.

 That’s necessary in order for the bond’s yield to rise to levels that are competitive with new, higher-yielding bonds.